"Would You Want an AI Tutor?" Understanding Stakeholder Perceptions of LLM-based Systems in the Classroom: Models of Perception

-\textbf{ABC Model of Attitudes} The ABC Model of Attitudes \cite{eagly1998attitude} conceptualizes attitudes as being composed of three elements: Affect, Behavior, and Cognition.
+\paragraph{ABC Model of Attitudes}~\cite{eagly1998attitude} conceptualizes attitudes as being composed of three elements: Affect, Behavior, and Cognition.
 Affect refers to the individual’s feelings or emotional response toward an object.
 Behavior reflects the individual’s intentions or actions toward an object or situation.
 Cognition refers to the beliefs or thoughts an individual holds about an object \cite{ajlouni2023students}.
 These three components collectively constitute an individual’s attitude toward an object, person, issue, or situation.

-\textbf{Cultural-Historical Activity Theory (CHAT)} The Cultural-Historical Activity Theory (CHAT) offers a perspective for examining the intricate and dynamic systems in which AI is integrated into education.
+\paragraph{Cultural-Historical Activity Theory (CHAT)} offers a perspective for examining the intricate and dynamic systems in which AI is integrated into education.
 When CHAT is applied to technology or AI in education, it doesn't only consider the student-technology relationship, but the whole activity system (subject, object, tools, rules, community, and division of labour) within the wider socio-cultural and historical context \cite{carbonel2024emerging}.
 The underlying concept is that when a new element, such as a new technology, is introduced into the activity system, it often leads to tensions and contradictions.
 The model can help examine the system and begin envisioning new approaches.

-\textbf{Situated Expectancy-Value Theory (SEVT)} Renamed from the original expectancy-value theory, the Situated Expectancy-Value Theory (SEVT) highlights that students' expectancy-value beliefs—how well they believe they will perform on an upcoming task—are situation-specific, meaning they vary across contexts and are influenced by situational characteristics \cite{eccles2020expectancy}.
+\paragraph{Situated Expectancy-Value Theory (SEVT),} renamed from the original expectancy-value theory, highlights that students' expectancy-value beliefs—how well they believe they will perform on an upcoming task—are situation-specific, meaning they vary across contexts and are influenced by situational characteristics \cite{eccles2020expectancy}.
 SEVT is built on two main components, subjective task value and expectation of success.
 Subjective task value consists of four parts that influence achievement-related choices and performance: \begin{itemize} \item Attainment value: how important the task is to the individual. \item Intrinsic value: how interesting or enjoyable the task is. \item Utility value: how useful the task is to the individual. \item Relative cost: the perceived cost of engaging in the task. \item Expectation of success refers to how likely the individual believes they are to succeed at the task \cite{eccles2020expectancy}. \end{itemize}